Herculean Labour – Romanticising Struggle

 Dismantling this culture that has such intertwined elements means that tackling one will unravel the others.
 We need to identify and understand our need to struggle with guilt, question what we are getting from it, and look at how we can simplify our work further and achieve our goals with the least amount of struggle.
 In figuring this out, we can find ways to set boundaries for ourselves to contain our guilt and struggle, thereby minimizing our feeling of exhaustion.

 Rather than worrying about missing out on growth by taking the easy way out, we gain by becoming more creative (also known as jugaad) in our problem-solving approach, and that’s always a win.
 It is time to explore who we are and what we’re worth if we choose not to struggle.
 Even if what doesn’t kill us makes us stronger, do we really want to take that risk?

-This article has been written by Ms Nandita Seshadri, a therapist, and integral part of Adveka Foundation.
+This article is written by Ms Nandita Seshadri, a therapist and integral part of Team Adveka.